elbruno/ntn-podcast-creator/docs/USER_MANUAL.md

 - ✅ **Smart Episode Naming**: Auto-suggested names with date (yymmdd) + your filename
 - ✅ **Multi-Tab Interface**: Easy navigation with dedicated tabs for different tasks
 - ✅ **AI Audio Denoising**: Clean voice recordings using machine learning (enabled by default)
+  - **NEW**: Supports files of any size with automatic chunking for large recordings
+  - Automatically processes files >10MB by splitting into manageable chunks
 - ✅ **Adobe Enhance Integration**: Standalone tab for audio enhancement or automatic during podcast creation
 - ✅ Add custom intro and outro audio to your podcast
 - ✅ Mix background music that automatically loops to match your recording